jpbeaudet/diction.js/README.md

 # diction.js:
 Hands free notes with voice command formatting
 ## Contributors are welcome !
+If you want to contrubute to this little practical I will be enchanted.
+The GNu 2.0 License permits it.
+For information about the code contact jpbeaudet84@gmail.com

 ## Features:
   *Format and edit text with voice command
     *English language